-Residents and businesses in the City, the County and the Town generate 700 tons of waste every day.
+Residents and businesses in the City, the County and the Town generate approximately 150,000 tons of waste every year.
 These localities created the Authority and joined forces with Norfolk Southern in an innovative public-private partnership.
 The Authority owns the Tinker Creek Transfer Station, the Smith Gap Landfill and the Waste Line Express train.
-This regional public-private partnership is the first project in the United States that uses rail as the sole transportation link between a solid waste transfer station and a landfill.
+This regional public-private partnership was the first project in the United States to use rail as the sole transportation link between a solid waste transfer station and a landfill.

 Each locality collects its own trash using its own equipment.
 After collection, refuse trucks deliver the trash to the Authority's Tinker Creek Transfer Station in the City.
 At the Transfer Station, waste is loaded into specially designed rail cars and covered with watertight lock-down lids.
-Each rail car holds 65 tons of waste, making them among the largest on the railroad.
-At the end of the day, all waste that has been collected and loaded into the 10-12 rail cars are transported 33 miles on the Waste Line Express by Norfolk Southern to Smith Gap Station in the County.
+Each rail car holds approximately 65 tons of waste, making them among the largest on the railroad.
+At the end of the day, all waste that has been collected and loaded into the rail cars is transported 33 miles on the Waste Line Express by Norfolk Southern to Smith Gap Station in the County.
 Upon arriving at the landfill, the rail cars are uncoupled and positioned for unloading the following day.
-The train makes a daily trip to Smith Gap with the loaded cars from the Transfer Station and returns the same day with empty rail cars from the previous day's load.
-Additional information on this process including a seven minute video may be gleaned by accessing the Authority's website at www.RVRA.net.
+The train then returns the same day with empty rail cars from the previous day's load.

+Additional information on this process including a seven minute video may be gleaned by accessing the Authority's website at www.rvra.net.